FormBuilderProcessor::renderReady() method

 Hooking after

-The 'after' hooks are called immediately after each $this->renderReady(…) method call is executed.
+The 'after' hooks are called immediately after each $processor->renderReady(…) method call is executed.
 This type of hook is especially useful for modifying the value that was returned by the method call.

 $this->addHookAfter('FormBuilderProcessor::renderReady', function(HookEvent $event) {